albertoasensiom/Staff-Database-Java-CVS-File-/README.md

 - **Algorithm Optimization:**
   - Optimized QuickSort algorithm for sorting `Staff` objects by handling cases where departments are the same and ordering by employee number within the same department.

+- **Limiting Data Reading:**
+  - Reads only the first 10 lines from the CSV file using `while (sc.hasNextLine() && i < 10)`.

+- **Calculating Average Elapsed Time:**
+  - Measures the elapsed time for sorting the `Staff` array using QuickSort.
+  - Calculates the average elapsed time for sorting a `Staff` array of length 10.